 When you use or lose more fluid than you take in, your body doesn't have enough water and other fluids to function normally.
 If you don't replace lost fluids, you become dehydrated.
 Symptoms can include extreme thirst, cramping, fatigue, and dizziness.
 Those symptoms are troubling enough, but you should also know dehydration can lead to dangerous complications like urinary and kidney issues, seizures, and more.

 Tips for staying hydrated during cold weather

 Consuming adequate fluids not only prevents dehydration, but can regulate body temperature and boost metabolism, too.
-Here are some of our favourite tips to keep you hydrated this winter.
+Here are some of our favorite tips to keep you hydrated this winter.

 Just say no to cold

-Avoid slurping iced water or other cold liquids before a run.
+Avoid slurping ice water or other cold liquids before a run.
 Room temp or warm liquids are better choices for keeping an optimal body temperature.

 Cancel caffeine, avoid alcohol

 OK, let’s not get too extreme here — you don’t have to go cold turkey with caffeine or alcohol during winter.
 But because both are diuretics, which are substances that promote increased urination, be thoughtful about your consumption.
 To stave off dehydration, it’s best to drink your cup of coffee or mimosa post-run.